thindil/nish/README.md

 The directory `tools` contains the example plugin `testplugin.sh` written in Bash.

-At this moment, available API calls from the shell:
+At this moment, available API calls from the shell (current version of API is 0.2):

 * `install`: called during installation of the plugin (adding it to the shell).